What are Asian corners and how can you maximise your profit from these bets?

 Sometimes it’s a great idea to add a handicap to one team.
 This is especially worthwhile if there’s a clear favourite heading into a fixture.

-So if Liverpool are playing Watford in the Premier League, a handicap for Liverpool would make the game more interesting.
+So if Liverpool are playing Watford in the Premier League, a handicap for Liverpool would make the game and your betting far more interesting.

 Betting on a clear favourite isn’t very exciting and the odds are generally quite poor meaning less returns for you.
 By adding a handicap on the number of goals scored or corners in our example, it levels the playing field between the two teams.